raspberry-pi-maker/VoIP-related-codes/FreeSWITCH/mod_conference/voice_conference_example.md

 The default value is 3, so there is no need to add it if you use the default value of 3.

+And if you press 0 after entering the conference room, the status will change to mute or unmute and the audio files (conf-muted.wav, conf-unmuted.wav) will be played.

 <br><br>